benjaminsampica/benjaminsampicaStatic/content/post/orms/index.md

 ---
-title: 'ADO.NET vs ORM's (Dapper & EF)'
+title: 'ADO.NET vs an ORM (Dapper & EF)'
-subtitle: 'The case for ORM's'
+subtitle: 'The case for using an ORM'
-summary: 'A case for ORM's compared to traditional ADO.NET and/or raw SQL scripts.'
+summary: 'A case for an ORM compared to traditional ADO.NET and/or raw SQL scripts.'
 authors:
 - ben-sampica
 categories: